 But product development is ultimately a highly collaborative process; to take your practice projects to the next level, you’ll want to connect to some like-minded people looking to demonstrate their own set of skills.
 Pairing with others – coders, for example, or UI designers, and even test-users – will not only enable you to put together more ambitious projects, but it will also help you develop some of the most important skills a Product Manager should have: communication, collaboration, and especially empathy.

 You may find you already have many of these soft skills thanks to your experience working in other fields – this is your chance to apply those skills to your new role.
 Unfortunately, it’s difficult to gain practice using these skills on your own.
 Product management is ultimately about making connections between people or departments tackling different tasks, effectively bringing them together in support of a common goal.
 It’s a role of great responsibility, but it’s ultimately about supporting a team, not telling it what to do.

 step 5Create a Portfolio to Showcase Your Work

 Whether it comprises the coursework you complete as part of a Product Manager course, steps in the Agile Methodology that you’ve practiced on your own, or products you’ve worked on with a team – even relevant work from your previous jobs in other fields – your portfolio is your primary tool in showing off your talents to potential employers.

 Because Product Managers’ work varies greatly depending on the type of products and companies they’ve contributed to, there’s no single template for how to put together a portfolio.
 Instead, stick to these two principles: first, use your portfolio to highlight your strengths as a Product Manager, whatever they may be, rather than trying to include everything.
-This means focusing on the projects you’re most proud of, but also on using those projects to emphasize your strongest attributes – whether that’s your background in UX design, the fact that you were able to learn to code with multiple programming languages, or a history of successfully managing large teams of people.
+This means focusing on the projects you’re most proud of, but also on using those projects to emphasize your strongest attributes – whether that’s your background in UX design, the fact that you were able to learn to code with multiple programming languages, or that you have a history of successfully managing large teams of people.